 In general you'll want a truststore directory (or file) as well as a truststore file (or directory) containing trusted certificates.
-You might also need a keystore containing your identity in order to use UNICORE.

-A full list of options related to credential and truststore management is available in the following table.
+A full list of options related to truststore management is available in the following table.
 You can also get them via the online help using